Erdogan appears to concede Istanbul defeat after Ankara loss

 A consummate campaigner, he has been the country’s most popular - although divisive - modern politician, tightening his hold on power in elections last year that ushered in an executive presidency, approved in a bitterly fought 2017 referendum.

-But a currency crisis after last year’s election dragged the lira down by 30 percent and tipped the economy towards recession.
+But a currency crisis after last year’s election dragged the lira down by 30 percent and tipped the economy toward recession.
 With inflation close to 20 percent and unemployment rising, some voters appeared ready to punish the president.

 “Today’s elections are as historic as that of 1994,” prominent journalist Rusen Cakir tweeted, referring to the year Erdogan was elected mayor of Istanbul.
 “It is a declaration that a page that was opened 25 years ago is being turned.”